Sumithxp/WordPrediction/README.md

 # Overview
 Get word suggestions (predictions) while typing.
-Predictions are word completions based on the input text, for example: If the input text is I like ca the predictions could be cars, cats and cake.
+Predictions are word completions based on the input text, for example: If the input text is I like `ca` the predictions could be `cars`, `cats` and `cake`.

 The application is built by .Net 6 Web Api and VueJs following the principle of clean architecture